Kerawos/AK_Spring_ExerciseMethod_BasicCalculatorTODO/Redame.md

-Method exercise - basic by AkademiaKodu.pl 2017
+#Java Basic by AkademiaKodu.pl 2017
 'Simple Calculator'

 Your task is to implements basic calculator methods like add, subtract, multiplication and division.
 Make those methods